EBZebra/docs/edge/source/guide/datawedge.md

 2. Select **Menu->Settings**.
 3. Uncheck 'DataWedge Enabled' checkbox.

-###DataWedge-Enterprise Browser Conflict
+###Potential Conflicts
 There are two scenarios that could disable scanning with the DataWedge application when Enterprise Browser is running on Zebra Android devices.
 They are explained as follows:

 1. DataWedge contains a hidden RhoElements profile associated with Enterprise Browser that disables scanner input on some newer Android devices.
 As a result, the scanner remains disabled when Enterprise Browser comes into the foreground.
 2. While initializing Enterprise Browser, a newly created EMDK Barcode Manager instance sends a message that disables DataWedge scanner input.

-The settings below correct both of these issues.
-Implementing both will prevent any known scenario from disabling DataWedge scanning when Enterprise Browser is present on the device.
+The following settings correct both of these issues, and will prevent all known scenarios from disabling DataWedge scanning when Enterprise Browser is present on the device.

 ####Setting 1: DataWedge Profile